schoeffm/cheatsheets/raspberry/README.md

 At this point, `wpa-supplicant` will normally notice a change has occurred within a few seconds, and it will try and connect to the network.
 If it does not, restart the interface with `sudo wpa_cli reconfigure`.

 __Notice__: You can add several `network`-blocks into that configuration with different `id_str` (i.e. one for home - one for work etc.)

+#### Create an unsecured ad-hoc network

+For outdoor projects you most probably don't have a nearby wifi available - thus, it's hard to connect to the Pi and configure it (i.e. setting up/starting a timelapse session).
+One solution is to configure the Pi to open an ad-hoc network (see [this blog-post for detailed explanations](https://spin.atomicobject.com/2013/04/22/raspberry-pi-wireless-communication/))

+__Notice__: The network is not secured - everybody can connect to it!!
+This should only be used for very short configuration periods (where the network is teared down afterwards).

+#### Create a secured access point

+This solution accomplishes the same but provides a real access point (with WPA2 security - see the [original blog post for details](https://frillip.com/using-your-raspberry-pi-3-as-a-wifi-access-point-with-hostapd/)).

+Edit this file so the deamon uses our configuration: `/etc/default/hostapd`

+    DAEMON_CONF="/etc/hostapd/hostapd.conf"

 ## SSH over USB